List homomorphism problems for signed trees

 We now describe our polynomial-time algorithm.
 As in the irreflexive case, we first perform the arc consistency test to check for the existence of a homomorphism of the underlying graphs ($G$ to $H$).
 Then we also perform the bicoloured arc consistency test.
 If we obtain an empty list, there is no list homomorphism.
-Otherwise, taking again the minima of all lists (in the special min ordering $<$) defines a list homomorphism $f : G \to H$ of the underlying graphs by~\cite{fv}, and again by bicoloured arc consistency test we have that $f$ maps bicoloured edges of $\widehat{G}$ to bicoloured edges of $\widehat{H}$.
+Otherwise, taking again the minima of all lists (in the special min ordering $<$) defines a list homomorphism $f\colon G \to H$ of the underlying graphs by~\cite{fv}, and again by bicoloured arc consistency test we have that $f$ maps bicoloured edges of $\widehat{G}$ to bicoloured edges of $\widehat{H}$.
 Therefore, by Lemma~\ref{alter} and the remarks following it, $f$ is also a list homomorphism of the signed graphs $\widehat{G} \to \widehat{H}$, unless a negative cycle $C$ of unicoloured edges of $\widehat{G}$ maps to a positive closed walk $f(C)$ of unicoloured edges in $\widehat{H}$, or a positive cycle $C$ of unicoloured edges of $\widehat{G}$ maps to a negative closed walk $f(C)$ of unicoloured edges in $\widehat{H}$.
 The minimum choices in all lists imply that no vertex $x$ of $C$ can be mapped to an image $y$ with $y < f(x)$.
 We proceed to modify the images of such cycles $C$ one by one, in the order of increasing smallest vertex in $f(C)$ (in the ordering $<$), until we either obtain a homomorphism of signed graphs, or we find that no such homomorphism exists.